 Since this “fashion statement” is becoming more prevalent among dog owners (and why wouldn't it, with dog strollers taking over dog parks nowadays), the choices are abundant almost anywhere and in every pet store and from online retailers.

 I myself bought all of my backpacks for dogs from Amazon, which usually has the best prices.
 You can find a list of their best dog backpacks here.

-However, there's plenty of selections on other dog supplies websites and most likely in your local pet store since it's now a fairly popular dog product.
+However, there are plenty of selections on other dog supply websites and most likely in your local pet store since it's now a fairly popular dog product.
 Here are a few links to online stores where you can check some other options:

 - An abundance of choices on eBay